 Located just off West Street at the bottom of the hill to Blue Anchor is the slip way to West Street Beach.
-The Beach is a stony, rock pool and fossil filled delight, with the added joy of incredible strata punctuated vistas.
+The Beach is a stony, rock pool and fossil filled delight, with incredible strata punctuated vistas.
 It’s a fantastic spot for a walk, and happily for many, an area of coastline that still welcomes dogs.

 Watchet’s Victorian tidal pool can be found on West Street Beach, at the bottom of the short slipway.
-Historically, Watchet had two pools, this one and one on Helwell Bay (the latter of which has since disappeared), for in Victorian times ladies and gentlemen did not bathe together!
+Historically, Watchet had two pools, this one and one on Helwell Bay, which has since disappeared.
+The reason for having two pools was because during the Victorian era ladies and gentlemen did not bathe together!

 Early each summer the Watchet Conservation Society cleans the pool ready for both visiting and local children to enjoy.